-- The electron arrangement in chlorine atom is 2, 8, 18, 7.
-Hence, most commonly the chlorine atom loses one electron during a chemical reaction.
+- The electron arrangement in bromine atom is 2, 8, 18, 7.
+Hence, most commonly the bromine atom loses one electron during a chemical reaction.

-- The most common oxidation state of chlorine is -1.
+- The most common oxidation state of bromine is -1.

 - Bromine reacts with metals and produces salts.